rkillickdev/spelling-bee-scramble/README.md

 <br>

 **2.**  I noticed a small graphical bug when testing the game in Safari.
-Sometimes when entering letters in the answer boxes and then clearing them with the red cross button, tiny fragments of the letter would remain in the answer box for a split second and then dissapear completely.
+Sometimes when entering letters in the answer boxes and then clearing them with the red cross button, tiny fragments of the letter would remain in the answer box for a split second and then disappear completely.
 This has no impact on the user or game play and is almost unnoticeable.

 <br>